gd46/dibellag-automation-framework/README.md

 3. Fuctions for executing requests
 4. Custom reporter
 5. Parallel testing
+	5.1 shardTestFiles: true adds PID to results file name 5.2 if a task returns no results a json file is created with [] which is invalid and doesnt allow to give report on other scenarios
+	5.3 restartBrowserBetweenTests seems to partially work, meaning soon as it hits github example scenarios it fails waiting for angular even though browser.waitForAngularEnabled(false) is being set.
 6. Add more test examples
 7. Semantic commits / changelog
 8. Cross browser support